Self-referral programs are open to the public to refer themselves to without requiring a referral by a health care professional, service or agency.

-The Community Parent Education Program (CPEP) is a free family strengthening program open to all families in the community with children ages 5-17 years.
-We work closely with community schools, other agencies and organizations to facilitate a variety of parenting courses as well as children's social skills and problem-solving groups.
+The Community Parent Education Program (CPEP) is a free family strengthening program open to all families in the community with children ages 5-12 years.
+We work closely with community schools, other agencies and organizations to facilitate an evidence based parenting course as well as children's social skills and problem-solving groups.

 Braiding the Sweetgrass is a program supporting Indigenous families in Calgary to help prevent the transmission of intergenerational trauma to their children and future generations.
 Participating families are guided on their healing journey through a blending of traditional Indigenous and Western ways of knowing

 FASD MAPS is a partnership of four organizations that bring together a unique array of expertise in the area of Fetal Alcohol Spectrum Disorder.
 At Hull Services, a family advocate works with children and youth, 8 to 15 who may be impacted by FASD.